cesar-vargas88/Udacity-Self-driving-car---Project-1-Finding-Lane-Lines/writeup.md

 * Define the x1, y1 and x2, y2 points to draw the left and right line to cover the region of interest    x = (y - b) / m
 * Draw the left and right lane lines

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when are shades in the road or too much light

-Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements to pipeline

-A possible improvement would be to ...
+A possible improvement would be to detect lane lines by color in order to have some redundancy

-Another potential improvement could be to ...